Glen Iris (Vic.)

 Employment conditions in Glen Iris demonstrate exceptional strength compared to most Australian markets

 Glen Iris has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 2.6% as of September 2025.
-Employment growth over the past year was estimated at 1.7%.
+Its unemployment rate was 2.6% as of December 2025, with an estimated employment growth of 1.2% over the past year.
+This is based on AreaSearch aggregation of statistical area data.

 Frequently Asked Questions - Employment